Midwife in the Tire Swing

+Has she just popped in to get snarky with my ass?
 “South American men like a good substantial bottom; skinny girls are out of luck.
 I have heard this.”
-Has she just popped in to get snarky about my ass?
 A shrug, and Heidi swiveled to check on her behind.
 Not skinny, but nice.
 “On a global scale fat asses predominate.
 I’d count as a Charlie’s Anglo.”
 That is a South American joke, Francyann, thought Heidi.
 You are permitted to laugh.
 You may roll on the floor with loud guffaws if you do not find the posture painful or unbecoming.

 “Superman.
 I believe in Superman.
 South America.
 I do not believe in South America.
 Antarctica is another story.
+The penguins.
+Truth, Justice and the American Way.
 You are still an attractive woman, Heidi.”

 “Listen, Mrs. Kennealy, I have a lot of work to do here.
 You don’t mind if I just get along with things while we talk, do you?”
 Substance.
 A fat ass gives a woman substance.
 Before today there had been no social offense.
 And they had hardly spoken.
 Now you come into my place of employment to tell me I have a fat ass.

 “I have fasted and meditated.
 I didn’t want to go without eating; my food means so much to me.
 But I have seen God and had to tell someone.”